Qccchen/tf-gcp-infra/README.md

 ## Managing Infrastructure

-- To change your infrastructure, modify your Terraform configuration files and repeat the plan and apply steps.
+To change your infrastructure, modify your Terraform configuration files and repeat the plan and apply steps.

-- To destroy your infrastructure and delete all resources, run:
+To destroy your infrastructure and delete all resources, run:

 ```bash
 terraform destroy
 ```

 Confirm the action by typing `yes` when prompted.

+## Note: Setting up Cloud DNS

+Please note that setting up Cloud DNS for your domain is not automated in this Terraform configuration.
+After provisioning your infrastructure, you'll need to set up Cloud DNS manually in the Google Cloud Console or through the CLI.

 ## Contributors